Becoming a Shriner

 Shriners believe in God, He created man to serve His purposes, among which is service to others in His name.
 We believe that care for the less fortunate, especially children who suffer from burns and crippling disease, is our institutional calling.

 We are patriots, each willing to serve his country with fidelity and courage.
 We cherish independence under law and freedom with responsibility.

 As brothers, we offer each other fraternal affection and respect.
-Together we will support each other in adherence to this creed, so that we and our communities will be the better because of our fraternity and its principles.
+Together we will support each other in adherence to this creed so that we and our communities will be better because of our fraternity and its principles.

-As Shriners we look beyond ourselves to serve the needs of others, especially children who cannot help themselves.
-We believe Shriners Hospitals to the world’s greatest Philanthropy, and we covenant with each other to support its “Temples of Mercy” with spirit, time, talent and means.
+As Shriners, we look beyond ourselves to serve the needs of others, especially children who cannot help themselves.
+We believe Shriners Hospitals to be the world’s greatest Philanthropy, and we covenant with each other to support its “Temples of Mercy” with spirit, time, talent and means.

 This Creed shall ever be with you throughout your lifetime my Brothers.
 Live in every day for the betterment of Mankind.

 During the Pledge of Allegiance or National Anthem.

 The military salute is used when reciting the Shrine pledge of allegiance and during the National Anthem of the United States of America, Canada, Mexico, and Panama.

 A Noble who is wearing his fez will execute a right-hand salute when the Colors are passing him.
 He will not remove his fez.
 After the Colors have passed, he should drop his right hand.
 If he is not wearing his fez he places his right hand over his heart instead of the right-hand salute.

 Auditorium.
 In an auditorium, he should hold the salute until the Colors are posted and allegiance and/or playing of the national anthems.